sorliem/dotfiles/README.md

 # dotfiles

-Repository of all my dotfiles.
-Uses [GNU Stow](https://www.gnu.org/software/stow/) to manage symlinks.
+Uses [GNU Stow](https://www.gnu.org/software/stow/) to manage symlinking to the correct place on the file system.

 ## Fresh install